buda-base/digitization-guidelines/docs/assessment/assessment-en.md

 * What are the 2 things you should include in the work folder?

 **Practice Test**

 * The DPE sets up the Fujitsu scanner on a new machine
 * The DPE selects a work and fills in a biblio info sheet
 * The DPE does the digitization prep
 * The DPE digitizes the work and saves it
-* Troubleshooting, the FR deals with the following cases:
+* Troubleshooting, the DPE deals with the following cases:
     * What should be done when two pages are scanned together?
     * What should be done is a page is missing in the original?
     * What should be done if a page is missing in the scanned images?
 If pages are mixed up?